Eligibility Requirements

 (d) a bachelor’s degree program in paralegal studies; or

-(Candidates applying under Category 1(e) may combine college hours from more than one institution.
-The candidate must have graduated from a paralegal program consisting of a minimum of 15 semester hours [or 225 clock hours or equivalent quarter hours].
-Evidence of the minimum hours required under Category 1(e) must be provided with the application form.)
+5 The candidate must have graduated from a paralegal program consisting of a minimum of 15 semester hours (or 225 clock hours or 22.5 quarter hours.)
+Evidence of the minimum hours required under Category 1(e) must be provided with the application form.

 I’m Ready to Apply Now I Have More Questions What Can I Study?